HighDimensionalEconLab/VarianceComponentsHDFE.jl/docs/src/Executable.md

 Hint : To copy-paste into the terminal use the standard Ctrl+C and paste into the powershell by using right click.

-3. In the powershell, install the latest version by running:
+4. In the powershell, install the latest version by running:

 ```
 wget https://github.com/HighDimensionalEconLab/VarianceComponentsHDFE.jl/releases/download/v0.1.5.3/vchdfe--windows-latest.tar.gz -O vchdfe-windows-latest.tar.gz

-tar -xvf vchdfe-windows-latest.tar.gz
+tar -xvf vchdfe--windows-latest.tar.gz
 ```

-Note that to be able to use wget on Windows you must have launched Internet Explorer at least once before.

-4. Add the installation directory to PATH.
+5. Add the installation directory to PATH.
 This will allow us to run the program everytime without specifying where the program is installed.
 To do so copy and paste the following line:

 ```
 setx PATH "$env:path;$pwd\vchdfe\bin" -m